Vegarderv/quizApp/Quiz-app/README.md

 ![Image of JSON diagram](../Images/JSONdiagram.png)

+This layer also contains CryptoUtil.
+This is an encryption class used to ensure safe use of the restAPI.
+AES encryption is used

 ## Core
-This layer contains the logic and the user class.
+This layer contains the logic, user class, quiz class and Question Class.

+## Restapi
+In the restapi part of the repo, all files connected to saving and Spring-boot are located.

 ## Plan and functionality